surevine/govuk-react-jsx/README.md

 - Are using react-router
 - **Have read the exceptions below**

+## Known issues

+- The "None of these" JavaScript initialised as part of govuk-frontend does not currently function with these components.
+The behaviour is initialised, but the upstream GovUK JS does not work since React controls the input's checked state - the GovUK JS cannot influence it.

 ## Exceptions

 Exceptions to the conformance with govuk-frontend nunjucks params are as follows: